michaelrushton-dev/my-website/README.md

 # Mike Rushton's Website

 Welcome to the repository for my personal website.
-As well as some jolly animations, this is a space for me to upload my most recent projects so the world can see what I've been up to!
+This is a space for me to upload my most recent projects so the world can see what I've been up to!

 # Adding a new Project